Quantum Mpemba effect in parity-time symmetric systems

 We employ the trace distance~\cite{Nava.24.PRL,Ares.25.NRP,Nielsen.00.NULL}

-as our principal dynamical quantifier for the QMPE identification, which measures the distance between the time-evolving state $\hat{\rho}(t)$ and the final steady state $\hat{\rho}_{\rm{ss}}$.
+as our first dynamical quantifier for the QMPE identification, which measures the distance between the time-evolving state $\hat{\rho}(t)$ and the final steady state $\hat{\rho}_{\rm{ss}}$.
 Here, $|\hat{A}|\equiv\sqrt{\hat{A}^{\dagger}\hat{A}}$.
 This dynamical measure has been used experimentally to probe the QMPE~\cite{Zhang.25.NC,Aharony.24.PRL}.
-In Sec.
-IV of SM~\cite{SM}, we further certify the existence of the QMPE using the Frobenius distance~\cite{Carollo.21.PRL} and the quantum relative entropy~\cite{Chatterjee.23.PRL,Moroder.24.PRL}.

-{\it QMPE in non-Hermitian models--}To demonstrate the occurrence of the QMPE in PT-symmetric qubit systems, we numerically simulate and contrast two dynamical trajectories of the trace distance $D^{\rm{I,II}}(t)$ by evolving Eq. (\ref{eq:rho_t}) under two different initial conditions $\hat{\rho}^{\rm{I},\rm{II}}(0)$.
-Our comprehensive simulations explore the parameter space spanned by $a$ and $\gamma_{1,2}$ subject to the constraint $\gamma_1/\gamma_2<1$, and track the emergence of intersection points between the two dynamical trajectories of $D^{\rm I}(t)$ and $D^{\rm{II}}(t)$ as required by the conditions in Eq. (\ref{MPE_condition}).
+To demonstrate the occurrence of the QMPE in PT-symmetric qubit systems, we numerically simulate and contrast two dynamical trajectories of the trace distance $D^{\rm{I,II}}(t)$ by evolving Eq. (\ref{eq:rho_t}) under two different initial conditions $\hat{\rho}^{\rm{I},\rm{II}}(0)$.
+Our comprehensive simulations explore the parameter space spanned by $a$ and $\gamma_{1,2}$ subject to the constraint $\gamma_1/\gamma_2<1$, and track the emergence of intersection points between the two dynamical trajectories of $D^{\rm I}(t)$ and $D^{\rm{II}}(t)$ as captured by the conditions in Eq. (\ref{MPE_condition}).